 This series of reports provides insights from our Real Estate and Economics experts, in conjunction with Real Investment Analytics (RIA), on the current economic environment and each of the real asset classes.
-It also addresses the eternal question of whether real estate is an inflation hedge.

 Key real estate trends for the market as at end of May 2023

 Solid economic growth and the tight labour market are driving occupational pressure across each key property sector.
 The outlook for a cooling economy will weigh on lease activity and the demand for space.

 Softer demand for space continues, as a large part of CBD workforces remain working from home and employment growth slows.
 A reversal in asset pricing dynamics has seen capitalisation rates soften further for low quality grade assets.

 Occupancy rates have been supported by the recent strength in retail demand.
 Investment return performance continues to be strongest for convenience and large format retail while softer for prime shopping centres.